iprinceroyy/rock-paper-scissor/README.md

 - Play Rock, Paper, Scissors against the computer
 - Maintain the state of the score after refreshing the browser _(optional)_
 - **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- Play online with friends in real-time, reconnect after disconnecting
+- Multiple rooms with each room containing 2 players

 ### Screenshot